 Atlantic is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 808 people and just one neighborhood, Atlantic is the 306th largest community in Virginia.

-The armed forces are a huge part of the life in Atlantic, employing 10.66% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Manufacturing and Public Service industries employ 35.63% and 30.00% of the civilian workforce, respectively.
+10.66% of the workforce is employed in the armed forces, making the military a huge focus of life in Atlantic.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Manufacturing and Public Service industries respectively employ 35.63% and 30.00% of the civilian workforce.

-Telecommuters are a relatively large percentage of the workforce: 34.01% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Atlantic telecommute to their jobs.
+Overall, about 34.01% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Atlantic has relatively fewer families with younger children, and/or college students.
 Combined, this makes Atlantic a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.